piawaugh/constitution_and_policies/subcommittee_govhack_policy_v1.md

 by the need to operate a bank account and must at the minimum have a coordinator and a treasurer.

-The annual GovHack event is the latter type.
+The GovHack sub-committee is the latter type.

 GovHack Australia
 -----------------